7 Char Val - Instructions

 These are all very active processes and I draw on my experiences, testing knowledge, technical domain knowledge and more as I test.

-Excerpt - Practice Makes us Unique
+Practice Makes us Unique

 Testing is a very unique process for each individual that tests, we all do it differently, this is why practicing is very helpful: